Are 5 or 6 gutters better?

-In addition, larger gutters can better handle debris and are less likely to become clogged with leaves and other common items thrown into gutters.
-Before 5-inch gutters became omnipresent, smaller gutters generally had simple half-tube configurations.
-But the K-style profile has more depth.
-Of course, 5-inch K-type gutters outperform narrower models, as long as the drains and discharge pipes themselves allow as much unobstructed flow to the floor as possible.
+This is because the K-style profile of 6-inch gutters has more depth, allowing for better debris management.
+Before 5-inch gutters became popular, smaller gutters typically had simple half-tube configurations.
+However, with the rise of the K-style profile, it has become clear that larger gutters are more efficient in handling water and debris.
+Of course, 5-inch K-style gutters still outperform narrower models, as long as the drains and discharge pipes allow for unobstructed flow to the ground.

 John Golob